Skip To Content

 Talbot & Yoon’s Loop Light is a modular lighting fixture that utilizes bent brass tubes in unique shapes to create an endless variety of looped and squiggly configurations.

-The Lasagna Side Table, part of the Al Dente Collection from Caleb Ferris, translates the pasta’s ruffled edges into wood.
+Part of Caleb Ferris’ Al Dente collection, the Lasagna side table translates the pasta’s ruffled edges into wood.

-Astraeus Clarke’s Lenox chandelier features a scalloped design inspired by walks through the New York City neighborhood of Greenwich Village.
-Inspired by Art Nouveau style, the metal tube of the fixture bends around the globe lights to create flow and synchrony between the parts.
+Astraeus Clarke’s Lenox chandelier features a scalloped design inspired by walks through the Greenwich Village neighborhood in New York City.
+The fixture’s metal tube bends around the globe lights to create flow and synchrony between the parts.

-Carved for ICFF + WantedDesign Manhattan 2022, TheHighKey’s Relief collection cuts into common industrial products such as plywood and foam to soften their square edges, revealing a more natural and human side.
+To create the Relief collection, TheHighKey founder John Vieweg cut into common industrial products such as plywood and foam to reshape their square edges and reveal a more natural side.

-The Wave Table from Bend Goods creates movement through the base that provides an illusion of effortless support for the top.
+The curves in the legs of the Wave table from Bend Goods create the illusion of movement and effortless support for the top.